 \subsection{Restricted Nash Response with Gadget}

-We show that commonly used resolving gadgets are either overestimating or underestimating the values from Definiton~\ref{def:value} on an example game in Figure~\ref{fig:gadget_problem_resolving_gadget}.
+We show that commonly used resolving gadgets are either overestimating or underestimating the values from Definition~\ref{def:value} on an example game in Figure~\ref{fig:gadget_problem_resolving_gadget}.
 In the game, we first randomly pick a red or green coin.
 Player $\ps$ observes this and decides to place the coin heads up (RH, GH) or tails up (RT, GT).
-Player $\pr$ can not observe anything and, in the end, chooses whether he wants to play the game (P) or quit (Q).
+Player $\pr$ cannot observe anything and ultimately chooses whether he wants to play the game (P) or quit (Q).

-In equilibrium, player $\pr$ plays action $Q$, and player $\ps$ can mix action up to the point where utility for $P$ is at most 0.
+In equilibrium, player $\pr$ plays action $Q$, and player $\ps$ can mix actions up to the point where the utility for $P$ is at most 0.
 This gives the value of the game 0, and counterfactual values in all inner nodes are also 0.
-If we assume the modified RNR game $G^M$ with an opponent model that makes it worth for player $\pr$ to play (P) in the game, $\ps$ will play $(RH,GH)$ in $G'$ with utility -3 for player $\pr$ in $G'$.
-We will use gadgets to resolve the game beginning in the player $\pr$ information set.
+Assuming the modified RNR game $G^M$ with an opponent model playing $GT$, that makes it worth for player $\pr$ to play (P) in the game, $\ps$ will play $(RH,GH)$ in $G'$ with utility -3 for player $\pr$ in $G'$.
+We will use gadgets to resolve the game from the player $\pr$ information set.

 \istgamescale{0.8}